beansai/beans-tutorials/what-if/assignee-location-and-staleness/README.md

 - [Include Unknown and Staleness Position Assignees Example](#include-unknown-and-staleness-position-assignees-example)
 - [Parameters](#parameters)

 ## Default Setting Example
-By selecting a route the system will check defaultly
+By selecting a route, the system will check defaultly
 - Whether or not the route is associated with an assignee
 - Whether or not the assignee's location is updated and is it fresh (within 60 minutes of the request of the route)

-Let's see an example of all routes are not available
+Let's see an example of all selected routes are not selected as candidate.

 **Request**
 ```